In-Depth: Legal experts reveal what takes place in jury room during deliberations

 Christina Marinakis says once the jury enters deliberations, they often start with an initial vote to see where everyone stands.

 Marinakis has been a jury consultant for more than a decade.
 She assisted the prosecution with jury selection in Derek Chauvin’s murder trial.
-Chauvin was the former Minneapolis police officer was found guilty of killing George Floyd while on duty.
+The former Minneapolis police officer was found guilty of killing George Floyd while on duty.

 "One of the jurors in that case said they all agreed as soon as they got in the room on a guilty verdict, but they still took the time to go through and look at the evidence and to be sure that that was the right result,” Marinakis said.